gawadeatul/github-readme/README.md

 - 👋 Hi, I’m @gawadeatul
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Spring Boot and Microservices
+- 🌱 Works on Spring Boot and Microservices

 <!---